bretton/ephemeral.services/docs/handbook/03-planning-node-sizing.md

 The minimum viable channel size is equal to (transaction fee 1% reserve of channel size + 1 sat)

-For our purposes, at current rates, $100 channel would cost 0.00002787 BTC to open/close, and require 0.03 btc, of which 1% of Z would be required for transaction fees.
+For our purposes, at current rates, $100 channel would cost 0.00002787 BTC to open/close, and require 0.03 btc, of which an additional 1% would be reserved for LN channel transaction fees (close).

 ## Ideal Channel Sizes